SchmidtRichard/Wiki-API/README.md

      });
    })

+   /*
-   //Create the DELETE Route that will delete all the articles inside articles collection using mongoose .delete(function(req, res) {
+   Create the DELETE Route that will delete all the articles inside articles collection using mongoose
+   */
+   .delete(function(req, res) {
      //How the server will respond when the user makes the delete request to the /articles route Article.deleteMany(function(err) {